Your road to your career starts here. And you don’t need to know your final destination to begin.

 As a BSW social worker, you are able to help lots of people: those with disabilities or facing life-threatening illnesses.
 Those suffering from poverty, unemployment, substance abuse, or mental illness.
 Those who have experienced domestic violence, child abuse, or sexual assault.
 And you’ll have options in the type of work you do.
 You might work as a case manager, in a residential program, as a counselor, as an advocate.
 You can be employed by numerous services and agencies.

-Our CSWE-accredited Bachelor of Social Work (BSW) program prepares students for entry-level, professional, and generalist social work practice.
-Our program is currently ranked #9 undergraduate social work school in the nation by College Factual.
+Our Bachelor of Social Work (BSW) campus program prepares students for entry-level, professional, and generalist social work practice.

-The iBSW Program is a flexible two-year program that allows community college graduates and transfer students with junior standing to earn their Bachelor of Social Work degree through a combination of online courses and local field placements throughout the state of Illinois.
+The iBSW Program is a flexible two-year program that allows community college graduates and transfer students with junior standing to earn their Bachelor of Social Work degree through a combination of fully online courses and in-person field placements.

 Undergraduate Minor in Social Work

 With an Undergraduate Minor in Social Work, you can combine a primary academic area with social welfare and professional social work content.